Last Updated on by

-One of the very first things you learn about cold weather outdoor activities is the importance of ensuring you always keep your extremities warm.
-In cold weather settings, whether it’s a chilly fall day or the dead of winter, it is the feet and hands that get cold first.
+One of the very first things you learn about cold weather outdoor activities is the importance of ensuring you always keep your extremities warm and dry.
+In cold weather settings, whether it’s a chilly fall day or the dead of winter months, it is the feet and hands that get cold first.

-Fingers and hands can quickly become painfully cold extremely fast.
-Plus the lack of fat and muscle on fingers means that even if your core is warm enough that you’re nearly sweating, your fingers can still be dangerously cold.
-Therefore it is vital that you very carefully select what gloves you will wear, especially if you’ll be deep out in the woods or on a trail.
+Fingers and hands can quickly become painfully cold extremely fast in freezing temperatures.
+Plus the lack of fat and muscle on fingers means that even if your core is warm enough that you can perceive some sweat, your fingers can still be dangerously cold.
+Therefore it is vital that you very carefully select what col weather gloves you will wear, especially if you’ll be deep out in the woods and you need hunting gloves or on a trail on the outer.

 It’s easy to find exceptionally warm winter/snow gloves, but it’s another thing to try and find gloves that are warm but also thin.